Chicken Satay or Sate sticks are a very popular starter option.

 Thai chicken skewers with Thai satay peanut sauce is one of the most recognized cuisines in the world and rightly so.
 They work brilliantly as an appetizer, side dish, or finger food for parties.
 Satay is also sometimes spelt Sate, Satai, or Satti and in Thailand, you may see Satay Gai listed on a menu as gai is the Thai word for chicken.

 Chicken satay refers to chicken pieces that are marinated, skewed, grilled, and served with a peanut sauce.
 It is sumptuous, juicy and any other positive adjective that you can think of.

 The history of Chicken Satay Sticks

-With the popularity that this meal now has, it is very hard to figure out its origin since everybody (who can) is claiming to be the pioneers.
-However, history has it that satay is an influence of the Indonesian, Malaysian, and Thai people.
+With the popularity that this meal now has, it is very hard to figure out its origin since everybody (who can) is claiming to be the pioneer.
+However, history has it that satay was influenced by the Indonesian, Malaysian, and Thai people.

-Today, the Thai chicken satay’s recipe has spread all over the world as more people continue to enjoy this wonderful meal.
+Today, the Thai chicken satay recipe has spread all over the world as more people continue to enjoy this wonderful meal.

 Ingredients you will need if you are taking an online class

 Equipment you will need to have for an online class

 - You will need either a Mortar & Pestle or a food processor